 We are assigned by God to be the administrator of His beautiful creation, and we should be good stewards of everything He made for our pleasure.

 Noise Of Urbanity

 The chaos urbanity brings causes imbalance in our mental health.
 Some people display themselves to be superficially happy, but in reality, they are lurking in depression.
+“Depression is more than an emotion or a state of mind, it is really a process.
+It is a combination of thoughts, emotions, and behaviors.”
+Robert Allison, MA, LPC said.
 The unending desire to win the race to success makes them prisoners of frustration and anxiety, leaving them tired and unfulfilled still.

 I was among the members of this mob before I found peace and tranquility in nature.